Sandra J. Kuhlman

 The process of circuit assembly itself is finalized during the transition from childhood to adolescence, and influenced by experience.
 Construction must proceed correctly for further adult learning to occur.
 By comparing and contrasting learning in the young versus adult, we hope to identify, and ultimately rescue, the essential aspects of circuit construction that are vulnerable to deprivation and disease.

-Huang ZJ, Taniguchi H, He M, and Kuhlman S. Genetic labeling of neurons in mouse brain, in Imaging in Developmental Biology: A Laboratory Manual, Cold Spring Harbor Laboratory Press, Cold Spring Harbor, NY, 2010; p.
-199.
+Huang ZJ, Taniguchi H, He M, and Kuhlman S. Genetic labeling of neurons in mouse brain, in Imaging in Developmental Biology: A Laboratory Manual.
+(2010) Cold Spring Harbor Laboratory Press, Cold Spring Harbor, NY.
+Edited by J Sharpe and RO Wong, series editor R Yuste.